 Most of us just keep moving with the flow without thinking about the real destination.
 Without thinking about the real purpose of our life.
 I understand that earning money to pay bills and buy food is one of our primary survival requirements.
 But is that the only thing you want to do in your life?

 Yogis spend years to find the true purpose of their life.
-I am not asking you to go on some mountain and meditate for years to find your true self.
+I am not asking you to go to some mountain and meditate for years to find your true self.
 All I am saying is, sit alone in a calm place tonight.
 Think about how you want your life to be after 20 years from now.
 Don’t focus only on your career or job.

 Would you like to sit on the beach and drink beer the whole day?
 Or would you prefer to go hiking?
 Probably you may want to spend time with your family.
 Or even sit alone and listen to music.

-You may have hundreds of options but what is that one thing that you would love to do not for one day, one week, or one month, but consistently more than a year.
+You may have hundreds of options but what is that one thing that you would love to do not for one day, one week, or one month, but consistently for more than a year?
 Something that would keep you motivated.
 Something that will keep you awake even at 4 in the morning without feeling tired.

 Our natural tendency is to get trapped in the rate race.
 Get a good degree, a good job, get married, have kids, and so on.
 This is one of the reasons why most people struggle with a mid-life crisis.
 All this while they kept moving with the flow without thinking about the true purpose of their life.
 And then, they hit the tipping point when they feel it’s too late.
 Although it’s never too late, however, having a plan in your 20s will prevent you from having a mid-life crisis and will keep you focused on the true purpose of your life.

 This is how it can be interpreted.
 Don’t be a slave to your job or employer.
 Don’t be a victim of fear and greed of losing a job and money coming from it.
 As an employee, you will earn money only when you are working.
 So instead of being a slave to someone else, build your income streams.
-Real Estate investment, business, publishing a book, YouTube channel, blogging, and stock market are one of the few examples where you will not be dependent on anyone else.
+Real Estate Investment, business, publishing a book, YouTube channel, blogging, and the stock market are one of the few examples where you will not be dependent on anyone else.
 I agree they will not make you rich in a day but if you have a good product or service then all of these can grow exponentially.

 Find and build different sources of income where you are involved in the beginning, but eventually, you can come out of the process without impacting the revenue stream.

 It’s okay to be different.
-As the company, Apple started an advertising slogan in 1997 “Think different.”
+As a company, Apple started an advertising slogan in 1997 “Think different.”
 Steve Jobs led that initiative and only because of his different thoughts, he could bring a change to the tech industry.
 Check out this video narrated by Steve Jobs himself.

 Again, I want to say, don’t worry about social acceptance.
 If you know something is right, then do it.

 I grew up listening to stories of people going bankrupt because they invested money in the stock market.
 I never learned about the stock market in my 20s.
-But when I started watching videos and reading books on how the stock market works and how to invest, I realized that I missed 10 crucial years of compounding.
+But when I started watching videos and reading books on how the stock market works and how to invest then I realized that I missed 10 crucial years of compounding.

 Compounding is the 8th wonder of the world.

 Do you remember the wheat and chessboard problem?
-If you start with 1 grain on the first square and double it with every square, then by the time you reach 64th square, you will have over 1.4 trillion metric tons (about 2,000 times the annual world production of grains).
+If you start with 1 grain on the first square and double it with every square, then by the time you reach the 64th square, you will have over 1.4 trillion metric tons (about 2,000 times the annual world production of grains).